 Until recently if you wanted to buy the best quality steak you were severely limited by where you lived.

-Luckily we are now spoilt for choice, with a range of specialty butchers selling restaurant quality meat online.
+Luckily we are now spoilt for choice, with a range of specialty butcher shops delivering restaurant-quality steak online.

-Even if you live in a small city, these online butchers deliver anywhere in the continental United States.
+Even if you live in a small city, these online butchers deliver steak to your door anywhere in the continental United States.

-We’ve rounded up the best butchers in the country for buying steak (and a range of other meats) online.
+We’ve rounded up the best mail order steak companies in the country for buying steak (and a range of other meats) online.

 1. Snake River Farms – Top Pick

 Snake River Farms is a family-owned business out of Idaho whose meat is used by Michelin-star restaurants.

 Luckily for us, they also sell directly to the public via their website.